1. Althen Sensors

 Reading time: 4 Minutes

-Joystick for intuitive movement control
+Joystick for intuitive motion control

 Sensitivity and haptics are crucial

-Wide range of configuration options
+Extensive configuration options

-Be sure to test samples
+Make sure to test samples

 High accuracy

-Delivery capability and spare parts service
+Delivery options and spare parts service

 • Precise and proportional control